Link07109/gameboy-emu/README.md

 # gameboy-emu
-Game Boy emulator written in C (for fun)
+Game Boy emulator written in C! (for fun)

+## Build Instuctions:
+1. install nix
+2. run `nix develop` to enter the development shell that has all the dependencies included
+3. run `./build.sh` from within this development shell to build the project

+## Usage:
+run `./gameboy.out <path_to_rom_here>`

 ## Credits:
 ### CPU and PPU: